SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 the correct support.)

-Justifications use all the components described in the following sections and are even affected by the current chunk settings.<sup>[1](#footnote1)</sup> You can even print justifications out like other rules.
+Justifications use all the components described in the following sections and are even affected by the current chunk settings.
+You can even print justifications out like other rules.
 The only differences between chunks and justifications are:

+???+ info
+Even though justifications don’t contain variables, justifications can be over-general because they don’t incorporate enough knowledge, for example, operator selection knowledge.

 1. Every condition and action in a justification contain the literal values that matched.
-   Justifications contain no variables.<sup>[2](#footnote2)</sup>
+Justifications contain no variables.

+    ???+ info
+    Justifications can have variables in the negated conditions and negated conjunctions of conditions.
+They just don’t have any variables in its positive conditions.

 2. Justifications don’t contain any of the value constraints that a chunk would have.
 3. Justifications get removed from production memory as soon as their conditions no longer match.

 ### Chunk Inhibition